afmjr/kafdrop/README.md

 the given topic name the provided deserializer will be used.
 It is configured to default to port 9000.

+### Java version
+This project is now setup to use java 11.
+A long term support version.
+You need to set JAVA_HOME to point to a valid java 11 installation.

 ### Settings
 KafDrop is a maven project.
 Maven reads personal settings from ~/.m2/settings.xml.
 These setting should provide credentials for the access to GitHub Packages Repository.